• Skip to main content

 Instructions

-• Add broccoli, cauliflower, cranberries, and pistachios to a large bowl.
-Set aside.
+• To make the salad, add the broccoli, cauliflower, dried cranberries, red onion, roasted pecans and bacon to a large bowl.
+Toss to combine and set aside.

 • Combine the mayonnaise, sugar, red wine vinegar, salt, and pepper in a small bowl and whisk until smooth and creamy.